xtrinch/ESP-internet-radio/README.md

 Controls support starting, stopping, going to next or previous station.

-Library assumes an external amplifier, so the volume is fixed at 90% and the volume control happens at the external amplifier.
+Library assumes an external amplifier (you can get cheap PC speakers for 10$), so the volume is fixed at 90% and the volume control happens at the external amplifier.
 Should you require internal volume control, it should be easy enough to add it.

 The following libraries are used to make this work: